-So your friend is certainly welcome to travel with us.
+So, your friend is certainly welcome to travel with us unless the tour is designated otherwise.
 We think you’ll have a great time, and the kind of people who come on our trips will enjoy having a friendly but wider mix of participants and personalities.

 One of the nice things about an HE Travel group is the diversity of ages and backgrounds.
 Most of our tours are designated for gay men, but some are open to both men and women, as noted for each trip on our website.